jc1122/portfolio_management/memory-bank/progress.md

 # Progress Log

 ## Current Status
-- Core documentation is in place and the Stooq data preparation pipeline (index + tradeable matching + export) is operational with cached metadata, multicore performance, richer diagnostics for price coverage/currency alignment, zero-volume severity tagging, and a default pandas-backed validator for price diagnostics (legacy CSV path retained only as a temporary fallback).
+- Core documentation is in place and the Stooq data preparation pipeline (index + tradeable matching + export) is operational with cached metadata, multicore performance, richer diagnostics for price coverage/currency alignment, zero-volume severity tagging, and a pandas-backed validator for price diagnostics.
-- Broker CSV ingestion and tradeable match/unmatched report generation now rely on pandas, eliminating bespoke row-by-row writers while preserving legacy fallbacks for no-pandas environments.
+- Broker CSV ingestion and tradeable match/unmatched report generation now rely on pandas, eliminating bespoke row-by-row writers.
 - The Stooq indexer now uses a thread-pooled `os.walk` traversal (default workers = CPU cores minus one) for maintainability; first benchmarks show identical outputs but roughly 1.8× slower scans versus the legacy queue/lock walker on a 500-file sample.
+- `prepare_tradeable_data.py` now mandates pandas for all I/O and diagnostics (legacy CSV fallbacks removed) and was benchmarked on a 1,000-file subset, producing identical reports with ~12 % slower runtime relative to the previous hybrid implementation.

 ## Completed
 - Initialized Memory Bank structure and populated it with the detailed investment methodology and implementation plan extracted from previous discussions.